jfrog/jfrog-cli-core/README.md

 # Tests

-Use the following command to run the tests:
+To run the tests, execute the following command from within the root directory of the project:

 ```sh
 go test -v ./... -timeout 0